 John Metchie III Scouting Report

 Metchie is a genuine speed threat at the wide receiver position.
-He can get downfield in a hurry, and once open, there’s very little chance that he’s going to be caught.
+He gets downfield in a hurry, and once open, there’s little chance that he’s going to be caught.
 His speed gives him the ability to create and maintain separation at all three levels of the field.
+More than just speed, Metchie demonstrates impressive burst and acceleration.

-Although he isn’t a physical specimen like Treylon Burks in this 2022 NFL Draft class, Metchie can more than hold his own as a blocking wide receiver.
+Although he isn’t necessarily a physical specimen in this 2022 NFL Draft class, Metchie can more than hold his own as a blocking wide receiver.
 He is willing and able, and there are multiple examples in the games studied of him actively moving men towards the sideline or downfield.

 Areas for improvement